cloud-based-phone-system-pros-cons-the-ultimate-guide

 How to Fix It:

-• Choose a provider with robust security measures (e.g., encryption, regular security audits).
+• Choose a provider with robust security measures (e.g., encryption, regular security audits) and consider implementing cloud-based IAM solutions to enhance user access control and monitoring.

 • Implement multi-factor authentication for all users.